COVID-19 FAMILY LAW INFORMATION (click here for printable PDF)

 Family and Supreme Courts: Closed except for Emergency filings which include new requests for orders of protection or violations of existing orders, writs, and some juvenile delinquency and child protective matters.
 Court Filings Notice

-New custody petitions and violation of custody orders are not being heard at this time.
+New custody petitions and violation of custody orders can be filed but are not being heard at this time.
 Only petitions or motions affecting the safety or return of a child are currently being heard.

-While the court is not open, petitions can be filed by mail for child support and modification of child support orders.
+While the court allows for limited walk-in access, petitions can be filed by mail and electronically for child support and modification of child support orders.
 Orders entered will be retroactive to the date of the filing of the petition.
 Support Petitions

 All criminal court, family court and Supreme Court orders of protection are extended by administrative order.
 Click here for the official order.

 In the evenings and/or on weekends, clients should call NYC’s 24-hour Domestic Violence Hotline 800-621-4673.
 For emergencies, as always, call 911.

 Family Justice Centers (FJC), for survivors of domestic violence, staffed by nonprofit and city staff, are available remotely to provide guidance on immediate safety planning, shelter assistance, and community resources.
 From Monday to Friday, 9 a.m. to 5 p.m., clients can call their nearest FJC (information available here).

 A helpful resource for safety planning during COVID-19 be found here.

 Tips for creating a tailored safety plan for specific situations in your home, community, and online can be found here.

 HELPFUL PARENTING GUIDELINES

 Children with parents who no longer live together because of separation or divorce have difficult decisions to make during this time.
 Following the guidelines below and talking with your divorce attorney are the best ways to handle custody and visitation concerns: